quasarframework/quasar-framework.org/source/components/datatable.md

     //   * is less than 0 then sort a to an index lower than b, i.e. a comes first
     //   * is 0 then leave a and b unchanged with respect to each other, but sorted with respect to all different elements
-    //   * is greater than 0 then sort b to an index lower than a, i.e. b comes first },
+    //   * is greater than 0 then sort b to an index lower than a, i.e. b comes first

+    // v0.17.9+; if using scoped slots, apply this yourself instead
+    style: 'width: 500px',
+    classes: 'my-special-class'
+  },
   { name: 'calories', label: 'Calories', field: 'calories', sortable: true }, { name: 'fat', label: 'Fat (g)', field: 'fat', sortable: true },